-The CEO is responsible for the entire company and its goals over time and makes decisions at a more broad spectrum.
-The COO can be more involved in the day to day operations of the company and act as the "eyes on the floor" for the CEO.
+The CEO is responsible for the entire company and its goals over time, making decisions on a broader spectrum.
+The COO can be more involved in the company's day-to-day operations, acting as the "eyes on the floor" for the CEO.

-Both Tim Cook and Jeff Williams have very similar styles of leadership, which given their background, isn't unusual.
+Both Tim Cook and Jeff Williams have very similar styles of leadership, which, given their background commonalities, isn't unusual.
 Williams is different in his approach to product management, acting more hands-on with the product teams.
 This is likely because of his education in mechanical engineering.

-We don't get to see Apple's COO speak very often.
+We don't often get to see Apple's COO speak.
 He usually does some presenting during Apple events, but Tim Cook handles the company's public speaking in most situations.
-This video is a rare glimpse at a more candid Williams off the stage.
-He is speaking to Corning in 2017 about a manufacturing fund Apple announced.

-By operating in Tim Cook's former COO chair, with a similar background and leadership style, it is easy to see that Jeff might be next in line as CEO.
+Considering he is operating in Tim Cook's former COO chair, with a similar background and leadership style, it is easy to see that Jeff might be next in line as CEO.
 Considering that Tim Cook and Jeff Williams are both very close in age, this speculation is still a little strange.
-Likely Jeff is a placeholder as we await the next era in Apple leadership.
+More likely, Jeff would be a transitional placeholder as we await the next era in Apple leadership.

 No, Not Chief Design Officer

-With the departure of Jony Ive from Apple, there was a huge vacuum of leadership left in his wake.
-Ive's title, Chief Design Officer, may have been an honorary one, and likely won't be used again anytime soon.
+With Jony Ive's departure from Apple, there was an enormous leadership vacuum left in his wake.
+Ive's title, Chief Design Officer, may have been an honorary one and likely won't be used again anytime soon.

-Williams is acting as oversight for design until more permanent leadership can be placed.
-This means that Evans Hankey and Allan Dye, Vice President of Industrial Design and Vice President of Human Interface Design, respectively, will report to the COO.
+Williams is acting as oversight for design until the company places more permanent leadership.
+This means that Evans Hankey and Allan Dye, Vice President of Industrial Design and Vice President of Human Interface Design, respectively, report to the COO.

-Williams is not new to design, as he played a part in the Apple Watch design and ultimate release.
+Williams is not new to design, as he played a part in the Apple Watch's design and ultimate release.

 Apple Health, Fitness, and Research